-and \$5,000, respectively.
+In April 2012, we adopted a new non-employee director compensation policy that will be effective following the closing of this offering.
+Under the new policy, each non-employee director will receive a cash retainer of \$25,000 per year and an annual stock option grant of 50,000 shares, vesting one year from the date of grant.
+In addition, any non-employee director acting as the chairperson of the Audit Committee, Compensation Committee or Nominating and Governance Committee will receive an annual cash retainer of \$20,000, \$10,000 and \$5,000, respectively.
 Any non-employee director serving as a member of the Audit Committee, Compensation Committee or Nominating and Governance Committee, other than the chairperson, will receive an annual cash retainer of \$5,000, \$3,750 and \$2,500, respectively.
 Further, any person first elected or appointed as a non-employee member of our board of directors following the closing of this offering will receive a stock option grant of 100,000 shares, vesting annually over three years.
+In connection with this policy, an initial stock option grant to purchase 100,000 shares with an exercise price equal to the initial public offering price, to vest annually over three years, will be awarded to each of Messrs.
+Barber, Leone and Noell on the date of this prospectus.
 No director shall be entitled to per-meeting fees.